-Verification Method: The eligibility submittal should include a copy of the nexus study improvement list, a current fee schedule or the process methodology, and the City Council/Board of Supervisors resolution approving the MFP.
+Documentation Method: In addition to the City Council/Board of Supervisors approved resolution (Appendix E), the eligibility submittal should include one or more of the following supporting documents: a copy of the nexus study improvement list, a current fee schedule, a 5-Year Expenditure Report, or the process methodology.
 Where mitigation measures, including fair share contributions and construction of direct impact improvements are used in lieu of an AB1600 compliant Nexus Study fee program, each jurisdiction shall provide a council resolution adopting the mitigation policy.

-At such time that a jurisdiction updates their mitigation program and/or nexus study, they must submit their updated program and revised fee schedule or process methodology for the following review cycle.
-In addition, aan MFP resolution must be submitted biennially to reaffirm that council concurs with the existing MFP.
+At such time that a jurisdiction updates their mitigation fee program and/or nexus study, they must submit their updated program and revised fee schedule or process methodology for the following review cycle.
+In addition, an MFP resolution must be submitted biennially to reaffirm that council concurs with the existing MFP.
 It is the local jurisdiction's responsibility to ensure fee programs and mitigation measures are updated periodically and meet the infrastructure needs of their community.